San Diego DUI Attorney

 Consult San Diego DUI Attorney About Your Charges

-The state of California enforces strict penalties for those charged with Driving Under the Influence (DUI) or Driving While Intoxicated (DWI).
+California DUI law enforces strict penalties for those charged with Driving Under the Influence (DUI) or Driving While Intoxicated (DWI).
 Depending on the circumstances regarding your DUI charges, the consequences related to a San Diego DUI conviction can be significant.
 DUI cases require prompt actions.
 For those individuals facing San Diego County DUI (DWI) charges, contacting experienced San Diego DUI lawyers would be the best way to obtain the best possible outcome.

 Reach Out to a DUI Lawyer San Diego

 There is a range of penalties a judge can enforce for San Diego DUI convictions.
 The main influence on what penalty you’ll face is the number of previous DUI convictions you have on your record.
 If you have no previous DUI convictions and you are detained for DUI in San Diego, you will likely deal with more minimal charges for your offense.

 DUIs are generally misdemeanors, and penalties for first-time offenders include: